Jan 31

 4 responses - Posted 01.28.11

-(Editor’s Note: This post is part of our occasional “Since You Asked…” advice column.
-We welcome our readers’ questions, so feel free to send any you might have to istanbuleats@gmail.com) Dear Istanbul Eats: The Asian side’s Korfez was always my very special night out when friends came to town, especially since ...continue
+(Editor’s Note: This post is part of our occasional “Since You Asked…” series of advice columns.
+We welcome our readers’ questions, so feel free to send any you might have to istanbuleats@gmail.com) Dear Istanbul Eats, The Asian side’s Körfez was always my very special night out when friends came to town, especially ...continue

 3 responses - Posted 01.24.11

-Turkish politics make for a great lunch counter conversation.
-These days, one of the hot topics is a perceived axis shift, as if Ankara, feeling burned by the West, has turned the gaze of the Republic eastward, as easily as a donerci reverses the rotation of his spit.
-But down ...continue
+Turkish politics make for a great lunch-counter conversation.
+These days, one of the hot topics is a perceived axis shift, as if Ankara, feeling burned by the West, has turned the gaze of the Republic eastward, as easily as a dönerci reverses the rotation of his spit.
+But down in ...continue

 Istanbul Eats in The Atlantic